Datureli/clicktrains/README.md

 Application for calculate netto i brutto

 ## Features
-* Learn front-end topics by learning questions
-* randomQuestion function
-* disable answers
+* form validation
+* description validation with validation including maxlength and required
+* Radio button validation including required and not checked by default
+* select input with vat values including required
-* Learn english IT words
+*

 ## Technologies